antoniocaruso/solar_energy_calculator/README.md

 - Battery SOC is not adversely affected by the daytime pump operation, and has an acceptable discharge depth of 80% occurring in the winter.

 - Experimenting with the model shows that SOC is much more sensitive to the constant background loads than the pump load level, since the system will not operate the pump unless the panel can support it directly.
 Thus, the pump operation largely bypasses the battery storage, but uses energy during the day at the expense of operating the light at night (via the battery).
-- Interestingly, for a fixed PV array and battery size, the directly load power level (the pump wattage) that maximizes total energy delivered to the pump over the year is not directly intuitive - setting it very low does not deliver as much cumulative power, while setting it too high does not turn it on often enough to maximize delivered energy.
+- Interestingly, for a fixed PV array and battery size, the directly load power level (the pump wattage) that maximizes total energy delivered to the pump over the year is not directly intuitive - setting it very low does not deliver as much cumulative energy, while setting it too high does not turn it on often enough to maximize delivered energy.
 For a 100W panel + 420 Wh battery, a 30W pump seems to have about the maximum annual energy you can put to use - around the 45 kWh collected in the example.

  - Exploring this a bit: